vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 and were asked to predict the probability of a card transaction being fraudulent.
 Submissions were evaluated on area under the ROC curve between the predicted probability (of the test set) and the observed target.

 # Index:
-I divided my work to four steps:
 1. Data Cleaning
 2. Feature Engineering
 3. Feature Selection and Preprocessing
 4. Model Training/Evaluation/Selection

-In this post I cover steps 1-3.
+In this post I discuss steps 1-3.

-Note: During the completion of this project my work was distributed among a number of python scripts and jupyter notebooks.
-In this presentation I have concatenated everything together but for the sake of brevity I left out some of the utility scripts and I refer the reader to my github for more details.
+Note: By the completion of this project the code was distributed among a number of python scripts and jupyter notebooks.
+In this post I have concatenated everything together but for the sake of brevity I left out some of the utility scripts, and I refer the reader to my github repository for more details.

 # Step 1: Data Cleaning